 Other vase painters remain anonymous, but enough examples of their work survive to have enabled scholars to identify these unique personalities.
 The Oxford scholar John Beazley assigned names based on the modern location of that artist’s best vase, as in the Berlin Painter, or based on the subject matter on one of the artist’s best vases, as in the Meleager Painter.

 A vase that has been attributed to a particular hand increases in value, while a piece that bears the signature of a particular artist or potter is even more special.

 Large kraters were used to mix wine with water — the ancient Greeks did not drink their wine undiluted as we do today — and oinochoai were used for serving it.
 The highly sought-after Panathenaic amphorae were given to top athletes filled with the purest of oils, which was far more prized than the container itself.
-A wonderful example of this iconic shape (below) can be found in the Antiquities sale in New York.

 As with any work of art, the provenance of a Greek vase is a very important consideration.
 Ideally, it should be possible to trace a vase from the point of excavation — sometimes as early as the 17th century — to the present day.
 If it passed through the hands of a notable 18th or 19th-century collector such as Thomas Hope, the Marquis of Lansdowne, Sir William Hamilton or Thomas Jenkins, significant value will be added to a piece — value that will not diminish.

 Decoration can tell you a lot about the age and origins of a vase, and can add considerable value.
 Some of the earliest pieces from the Archaic Period (around 9th–7th century BC) feature mainly geometric designs and natural forms, occasionally including iconic combat scenes and stylised warriors.
 As Greek painters perfected their techniques, scenes became more elaborate and daring, usually depicting mythology, banquets and athletes.